tutumcloud/support-docs/feature-reference/deploy-tags.md

 ------------ | ----
 my-webapp-prod | `production` `frontend`

 All containers for service `my-webapp-prod` will be deployed to nodes `my-node-prod-1` and `my-node-prod-2` as they both contain `production` *and* `frontend` tags.
-Distribution between those nodes will be done depending on the deployment algorithm used (at the moment, the only deployment algorithm available is the *BALANCE* algorithm that will deploy each container to the node with the least number of containers running).
+Distribution between those nodes will be done depending on the deployment algorithm used.

 ## Automatic deployment tags